 Value-based pricing doesn’t consider how much time you spend delivering your coach packages but the value of each package for each client.

-Building on our earlier example, let’s say your goal was to help your client land her dream job that pays $180,000 per year, which you ultimately end up doing.
+Building on our earlier example, let’s say your goal was to help your client land her dream job that pays $180,000 per year, which you ultimately did.

 What do you think this desired end result is worth for your client?